chungheon-public-projects/chungheon-public-projects.github.io/README.md

 # chungheon-public-projects.github.io
-Website to showcase javascript projects
+Welcome to my projects github.

+This account contains all projects that I wish to be published for viewing.